samuelmichaud/PhotonLauncher/readme.md

 # Shadow Launcher
-A beautifull and very user friendly app to launch all your installed games from any thirdparty launcher (Steam, GOG Galaxy, ...) with your gamepad, keyboard or mouse.
+**A beautifull and very user friendly app to launch all your installed games** from any thirdparty launcher (Steam, GOG Galaxy, ...) with your gamepad, keyboard or mouse.

 This app aimed to solve 2 mains issues :
 - Unified games into one interface instead of multiple launchers
 - Launch games without mouse or keyboard for cloud computing (like https://shadow.tech), media server connected to TV or Windows handled gaming console.

 Works only on MS Windows (no MAC OS, Linux or Android support).
+It's a standalone app who run in fullscreen.

 # Features
 A simple app yes, but with powerfull features :